7 Best generators for your RV air conditioner (Full reviews)

 The most important thing is to keep your generator somewhere stable so it doesn’t tip over during travel.
 If it falls over, the gas and oil in the unit may spill out.
 Not only will this make a mess, but it could also hinder the functioning of the unit.

-My RV-loving friend has actually built a sturdy box to keep his generator so that it can’t fall over.
-He learned the hard way after so please learn from his mistake.
+My RV-loving friend has built a sturdy box to keep his generator, so it can’t fall over.
+He learned the hard way after, so please learn from his mistake.

-Another good tip is to keep gas from sitting in the lines by purchasing a generator that allows you to shut off the flow of gas before it turns off.
-A good example of this is the WEN 56380i.
-This safety feature causes the generator to shut off on its own as soon as the gas has left the lines.
+Another good tip is to keep gas from sitting in the lines by purchasing a generator that allows you to shut off the gas flow before it turns off.
+An excellent example of this is the WEN 56380i (Paid link).
+This safety feature causes the generator to shut off when the gas has left the lines.
 Leaving gas in fuel lines/tanks can destroy the engine.

 Here is a quick list of things to keep your eye on.